-[00:02:44] Josh: We like to start out this show with getting a feel for what the day-to-day is like in these very unique roles that the people who come on the show have.
+[00:02:44] Josh: We like to start out this show by getting a feel for what the day-to-day is like in these very unique roles that the people who come on the show have.
 I would love to hear just quickly from each of you, what does your day-to-day look like?

 [00:02:58] Paula: Okay, I’m married with two children.
 I live and I’m working from home now in my beautiful West Cork in the south of Ireland.
 In my work, I’m responsible to develop and execute the digital and asset management strategies for the large molecule biologic sites, which are part of the global Janssen network.

 [00:03:18] Anthony: Yes.
 On my side, the day-to-day, it’s interesting.
 I live in Singapore.
 When you have a global role here, you really have your mornings to reflect and learn a lot.
 When you speak about digital transformation in the industry, when you speak about sustainability, things are moving very fast.
 I would say, I have a large share of my day, which is about learning, but then you need to start building, building your network, building transformation.
-I would say, we are so busy afternoon and nights working with the overall supply chain, working with our partners, some customers and suppliers, directing that transformation, advising and making sure that we are always going in the right directions when we speak about our transformation.
+I would say, we are so busy afternoon and night working with the overall supply chain, working with our partners, some customers, and suppliers, directing that transformation, advising, and making sure that we are always going in the right directions when we speak about our transformation.
 A lot of learnings building and transformation.

 [00:03:59] Josh: It’s great to have both of you.
-It’s great to be able to bring on guests who are representing such an innovative organization and particularly the fact that while both of your roles may be different in title, in day-to-day responsibilities, there’s still this underlying theme related to innovation, driving things forward and that’s what we’re excited to excited to discuss here today.
+It’s great to be able to bring on guests who are representing such an innovative organization and particularly the fact that while both of your roles may be different in the title, in day-to-day responsibilities, there’s still this underlying theme related to innovation, driving things forward and that’s what we’re excited to discuss here today.
 One of the first topics that I like to bring up and that I would love to start the discussion with you is the future workforce.
-What comes up pretty consistently is the skills gap and the need to recruit and retain the next generation of workers, which include the Millennials, more and more Gen Z and eventually Gen Alpha.
+What comes up pretty consistently is the skills gap and the need to recruit and retain the next generation of workers, which include the Millennials, more and more Gen Z, and eventually Gen Alpha.

 I think what we would all agree on and what’s clear is that something has to change.
 Current efforts aren’t effective and it’s not just about how you recruit, but also the type of working experience that you provide for the people that you employ.
 The way people spend a significant portion of their day really matters, especially to this younger generation.
 Like many things, one of the best first steps that you can take is to look at what you have now and where the gaps are.
 This is especially true for the skills that are needed to support popular initiatives related to digital transformation in Industry 4.0.

 [00:06:13] Anthony: If I may add on top of what Paula just said.
-I still have three areas where you should focus in term of skills.
+I still have three areas where you should focus in terms of skills.
 There are obviously core digital skills and here we can speak about the capacity to develop software, design architectures, networks, solution design, and so on.
 On top of that, I would integrate a layer of design thinking.
-Meaning, the capacity to understand your user needs, the core needs, the pain points, the opportunities that you have with them and the challenge you need to address and to design the right solution and the right approach.
+Meaning, the capacity to understand your user needs, the core needs, the pain points, the opportunities that you have with them, and the challenge you need to address and to design the right solution and the right approach.
 Now, there is probably also an innovation attitude that you need to cultivate, I would say.

 That’s something that you don’t really need to recruit it externally.
-You need to give an authorization internally to innovate and show the way and business to come from the leadership.
+You need to give authorization internally to innovate and show the way and business to come from the leadership.
 Finally, the capacity to have really a transformative approach, really, adding incremental steps.
 Thinking about where do you want to go, but taking incremental steps that help you to do this transformation.
-What we saw within the 100 sites that we have is that those sites who had the right leadership, but especially these skills, this attitude and this transformative approach, they were really the one who were able to go much faster in that transformation with a qualitative output.
+What we saw within the 100 sites that we have is that those sites who had the right leadership, but especially these skills, this attitude, and this transformative approach, were really the one who was able to go much faster in that transformation with a qualitative output.